ConradSun/PasteShow/README.md

 It supports previews of the following types

 - Text: plain text, rtf text, html text...
-- Image: jpeg, png, tiff ...
+- Image: jpeg, png, tiff...
 - Other: anything that provides a Quick Look preview

 ## Documentation

 PasteShow is a tool primarily for macOS developers.
-It displays all types of currently copied data and provides a preview.
-You can right-clik on a type in the sidebar to list the menus supported.
+It displays all types of copied/cutted data and provides a preview.
+You can right-clik on the item/type in the sidebar to list the menus supported.

 Right-click supports menus as below

-- Copying the selected type
+- Copying the selected type (click on the type of data)
-- Delete data of the selected type from the pasteboard.
+- Set the selected items to the current (click on the item in the sidebar)

 ## Download